RumiAllbert/SFFG-Hygge/README.md

 Go through the questions as a group, and click 'New Card' when all questions have been answered, or there is a need for a new card.

 Enjoy!

+If you would like to see more questions feel free to fork and add your own.